 THIS DATE IN HISTORY: Oct.
 27

-1963: Gordie Howe scores his 544th NHL goal during the Detroit Red Wings' 6-4 loss to the visiting Montreal Canadiens.
+1963: Gordie Howe scores his 544th NHL goal during the Detroit Red Wings' 6-4 loss to the Montreal Canadiens at Olympia Stadium.
 The power-play goal midway through the third period against goalie Gump Worsley pulls Howe into a tie with Maurice Richard of the Canadiens, the NHL's all-time goal-scoring leader when he retires in 1960.

 1973: New York Islanders rookie defenseman Denis Potvin scores his first two NHL goals in a 3-2 victory against the New York Rangers at Nassau Coliseum.
 Potvin retires in 1988 with 310 goals, at that time the most by any defenseman in NHL history.